keesvanbemmel/tredansen-diy-guide/README.md

 <img src="img/15.jpg" />

 16. Optionally, you can also disconnect the ribbon cable entirely.
-17. Disassembling the two plastic rope spools, which are pressure fitted with a small plastic knob on top:
+17. Disassemble the two plastic rope spools, which are pressure fitted with a small plastic knob on top:
     - Get a piece of wood about 5cm wide that fits the assembly.
     <img src="img/17-1.jpg" />
     <img src="img/17-2.jpg" />